slgrobotics/jetson_nano_b01/README.md

 The server runs in a Docker container (described above) and its port 5001 is open to requests from the LAN, for example, from a robot's Raspberry Pi with ROS2.

-In this example the `src/yolo_tcp_server_cam.py` receives a request over TCP/IP, grabs a frame from the Nano's camers and calls the model.
+In this example the `src/yolo_tcp_server_cam.py` receives a request over TCP/IP, grabs a frame from the Nano's camera and calls the model.
 It responds with detected objects and the frame (packed as JPEG):
 ```
 root@jetson:/code/src/dt-duckpack-yolo/shared/src# python3 yolo_tcp_server_cam.py --model yolo11n.engine \